jkomoros/card-web/README.md

 Run `npm install` to install all of the dependencies.

-Run `npm install -g firebase-tools gulp polymer-cli` (you can skip any of those that you already have installed)
+Run `npm install -g firebase-tools gulp` (you can skip any of those that you already have installed)

 Also run `npm install` in the `functions/` directory.